Anta18/inventory-mate/README.md

   -Every component contains smooth animations
   -A custom sleek and curved scrollbar has been implemented instead of the browser default.
-  -Every page has been optimized for all screen sizes
+  -Every page has been optimized for all screen sizes -A thin light grey line is shown below every dropdown arrow in expanded state to grasp the hierarchy better(similar to VS Code)

 ## Technologies Used